-Last year, over 9,500 homeowners used the USDA refinance program, accounting for about 7% of all USDA home loans according to HMDA.
+Over 20,000 homeowners over the past three years used the USDA refinance program, accounting for about 7% of all USDA home loans according to Home Mortgage Disclosure Act (HMDA) data.

 For homeowners who currently have a USDA loan, there are several options for refinancing when the time is right.
 These include the USDA streamlined refinance, the streamlined-assist, and the non-streamlined refinance.
 All three options can be smart choices in the right scenario.